cepem/rovaccine/README.md

 **Where do I get the data for the PROFILE_DATA object ?**

 This script is already extremly easy to setup and use therefore I'll let you figure that one on your own.

+**The initial request returns an HTML instead of a JSON and I get a weird error**

+Probably your config data is wrong.
+Make sure your cookie is valid.